NFDI4Culture/ANTELOPE/implementation/README.md

 See schema graph: src/main/examples/webpage/integrationConcept.svg

 ## CI/CD
-use the ./src/main/docker/Dockerfile to build a container image of the application:
+use the ./src/main/docker/Dockerfile_PROD or ../Dockerfile_TEST to build a container image of the application:
 The dockerfile is capable to push the image into the annotationService container registry.
-See Dockerfile comments for further instructions docker build - < src/Dockmain/docker/Dockerfile
+See Dockerfile comments for further instructions docker build - < src/main/docker/Dockerfile_PROD docker build - < src/main/docker/Dockerfile_TEST

 start the application via docker: docker-compose -f src/main/docker/app.yml up